BasPieren/meesterproef-1819/README.md

 > Our meeting with the UX students.

 On thuesday me, Jesse and Johanna met with Gilbert and his people.
 What should have been a user test of the wireframe prototype that Johanna had build turnt more into a interview which didn't really matter because we got alot of usefull information.
-For Gilbert and his people, which were mostly all elderly, the most important thing was to stay healthy keep moving.
+For Gilbert and his people, which were mostly all elderly, the most important thing was to stay healthy and keep moving.
 They didn't what to be stuck at home with nothing to do.

 An other important aspect was the social one.
 They got to meet alot of people which they would continue to see both on and off the field.
 This creates a real community.
 They also highlighted that the webapp should be able to be used by older and newer devices, both mobile and desktop, because not everybody in Southeast has a smarthphone.